top of page

 2020s

-Bingos were held once a month and later twice a month.
-Prizes were cash, hams, and turkeys.
-The money raised was for hall maintenance.
-In 1975, hall bingos changed to only special occasions with turkeys and hams as prizes.
-In the 1980s, Clymont joined the Parkland Bingo Association and continues to raise funds through monthly bingos at the Spruce Grove Bingo Centre today.
+Bingos became a regular event, initially held once a month and later increasing to twice a month.
+Prizes included cash, hams, and turkeys, with the money raised going toward hall maintenance.
+In 1975, the regular bingos shifted to special occasions, still featuring turkeys and hams as prizes.
+In the 1980s, Clymont Community League joined the Parkland Bingo Association, and we continue to raise funds through monthly bingos at the Spruce Grove Bingo Centre to this day.

-In 1970, the two school buildings were combined into one by attaching them together with a brand new roof.
-The community started the spring and fall BBQs in 1975 and they have continued to the present day.
+In 1970, the two school buildings were joined together with a new roof, creating a larger space for the community.
+The tradition of hosting spring and fall BBQs began in 1975, and these events continue to be a highlight of the community calendar to this day.

-A lease was first signed with the County of Parkland in 1977 to lease the park reserve in Hilltop Acres (TWP 515).
-Ball diamonds and a skating rink were built in 1977.
-The skating shack they used was formerly a family home.
-The skating rink and shack are no longer there, and Clymont still mows the grass weekly there in the summer and some softball teams still practice there.
+In 1977, Clymont Community League signed its first lease with the County of Parkland for the park reserve in Hilltop Acres (TWP 515).
+That same year, ball diamonds and a skating rink were built, with the rink’s shack being repurposed from a former family home.
+Though the rink and shack are no longer in use, the League still maintains the park, mowing the grass weekly in the summer, and some softball teams continue to practice there.

 An update is coming soon!